ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-PixtralLlamaMolmoVision**](https://github.com/SeanScripts/ComfyUI-PixtralLlamaMolmoVision): For loading and running Pixtral, Llama 3.2 Vision, and Molmo models.
 Put models in the models/LLM folder.
 - [**ControlFlowUtils**](https://github.com/VykosX/ControlFlowUtils): Custom nodes to improve flow control and logic + several utilities to enhance capabilities
 - [**simple wildcard for ComfyUI**](https://github.com/lilly1987/ComfyUI_node_Lilly): These custom nodes provides a feature to insert arbitrary inputs through wildcards in the prompt.
 Additionally, this tool provides features that help simplify workflows, such as VAELoaderDecoder and SimplerSample.
+- [**ComfyUI-Background-Replacement**](https://github.com/meap158/ComfyUI-Background-Replacement): Instantly replace your image's background.
 - [**ComfyUI-AutoCropFaces**](https://github.com/liusida/ComfyUI-AutoCropFaces): Use RetinaFace to detect and automatically crop faces.
-- [**ComfyUI-Background-Replacement**](https://github.com/meap158/ComfyUI-Background-Replacement): Instantly replace your image's background.
 - [**ComfyUI-Model-Manager**](https://github.com/hayden-fr/ComfyUI-Model-Manager): Manage models: browsing, download and delete.
 - [**ComfyUI_HiDiffusion_Pro**](https://github.com/smthemex/ComfyUI_HiDiffusion_Pro): A HiDiffusion node for ComfyUI.
 - [**ComfyUI-AIT**](https://github.com/FizzleDorf/ComfyUI-AIT): A ComfyUI implementation of Facebook Meta's [a/AITemplate](https://github.com/facebookincubator/AITemplate) repo for faster inference using cpp/cuda.
 This new repo is behind the old version but is a much more stable foundation to keep AIT online.
 Please be patient as the repo will eventually include the same features as before.
+- [**Comfy-Topaz**](https://github.com/choey/Comfy-Topaz): Comfy-Topaz is a custom node for ComfyUI, which integrates with Topaz Photo AI to enhance (upscale, sharpen, denoise, etc.) images, allowing this traditionally asynchronous step to become a part of ComfyUI workflows.
 - [**ComfyUI-RK-Sampler**](https://github.com/wootwootwootwoot/ComfyUI-RK-Sampler): Batched Runge-Kutta Samplers for ComfyUI
 - [**ComfyUI-Bmad-DirtyUndoRedo**](https://github.com/bmad4ever/ComfyUI-Bmad-DirtyUndoRedo): ComfyUI extension that adds undo (and redo) functionality.
+- [**ComfyUI-Lotus**](https://github.com/kijai/ComfyUI-Lotus): ComfyUI nodes to use Lotus depth/normal prediction.
 - [**comfyui-NDI**](https://github.com/ningxiaoxiao/comfyui-NDI): Real-time input output node for ComfyUI by NDI.
 Leveraging the powerful linking capabilities of NDI, you can access NDI video stream frames and send images generated by the model to NDI video streams.
 - [**ComfyUI-Open-Sora-Plan**](https://github.com/chaojie/ComfyUI-Open-Sora-Plan): ComfyUI node for [a/Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan)
 - [**ComfyUI-LightGlue**](https://github.com/chaojie/ComfyUI-LightGlue): This is an ComfyUI implementation of LightGlue to generate motion brush
 - [**ComfyUI-openpose-editor**](https://github.com/huchenlei/ComfyUI-openpose-editor): Port of [a/https://github.com/huchenlei/sd-webui-openpose-editor](https://github.com/huchenlei/sd-webui-openpose-editor) in ComfyUI
-- [**Comfy-Topaz**](https://github.com/choey/Comfy-Topaz): Comfy-Topaz is a custom node for ComfyUI, which integrates with Topaz Photo AI to enhance (upscale, sharpen, denoise, etc.) images, allowing this traditionally asynchronous step to become a part of ComfyUI workflows.
 - [**Bjornulf_custom_nodes**](https://github.com/justUmen/Bjornulf_custom_nodes): Nodes: Ollama, Green Screen to Transparency, Save image for Bjornulf LobeChat, Text with random Seed, Random line from input, Combine images (Background+Overlay alpha), Image to grayscale (black & white), Remove image Transparency (alpha), Resize Image, ...
 - [**UniAnimate Nodes for ComfyUI**](https://github.com/Isi-dev/ComfyUI-UniAnimate-W): These are nodes to animate an image with a reference video using UniAnimate. [w/Name conflict with AIFSH/ComfyUI-UniAnimate.
 Cannot install simulatenously.]
 - [**ComfyUI_BiRefNet_ll**](https://github.com/lldacing/ComfyUI_BiRefNet_ll): Sync with version of BiRefNet.
 NODES:AutoDownloadBiRefNetModel, LoadRembgByBiRefNetModel, RembgByBiRefNet.